Our Technology

 Histology

 Our advanced cell technology enables us to permanently attach and integrate synthetic material with live human tissue without rejection.
-These findings offer new and innovative medical solutions in ophthalmology and beyond.
+These findings have supported the development of new and innovative medical solutions in ophthalmology and beyond.

 Figure 1: red arrowheads - cell nuclei; light pink - artificial ECM; dark pink - local tissue